 This is a kind of introduction to what Sopranoplanet is and how I work with players.
 It is the same for beginners and for seasoned pros,too.

 There are things I need to know from you, including what horn you play, what mouthpiece you play, what reeds you play, what you like and what you don’t like.
-There’s a list of them in the post THE IMPORTANT QUESTIONS here in the ABOUT section.
+There’s a short list of them under HOW TO ORDER.

 Once I know those things, I have some understanding of what is likely happening and not happening for you, and then I can consider how best to get you where you want to go in terms of sound and response.
 Many times there are multiple ways to proceed, but some may be more “elegant” than others.
 I use the word “elegant” the way it is used in mathematics, meaning the simplest and most direct path.
 Sometimes, that can be rebalancing a mouthpiece that you already have.
 If so, I’ll tell you that.
 Sometimes, though, the piece you have is not going to get you where you want to go.
 That is usually because its design, in combination with the horn you play, doesn’t want to produce the tone you’re after.
 If I think that, I’ll let you know.